TL;DR

 FinTokei

-• Our rating: medium
+• Our rating: medium.

 FTMO

-• Industry incumbent
+• Industry incumbent.

-• No enforcement actions, extensive payout records
+• No enforcement actions on record, with extensive public payout history.

-• Our rating: high
+• Our rating: high.

 6. Tax treatment (for Japan residents)

-• FX conversion required at receipt time
+• FX conversion to JPY is required at receipt time.

 7. User experience patterns

-FinTokei users say
+What FinTokei users say

-• “Site is fully Japanese, zero confusion”
+• “Site is fully Japanese, zero translation confusion.”

-• “Support replies feel native, not translated”
+• “Support replies feel native, not machine-translated.”

-• “Community / SNS volume is smaller than FTMO’s”
+• “Community volume is smaller than FTMO’s.”

-FTMO users say
+What FTMO users say

-• “Many YouTube reviews”
+• “Many YouTube walkthroughs in multiple languages.”

-• “Japanese support works well enough”
+• “Japanese support works well enough in practice.”

 8. Decision tree